-- For colors that require making a tea, use a large amount of herbs – ½ cup of herbs to 2 cups water.
+- For colors that require making tea, use a large number of herbs – ½ cup of herbs to 2 cups water.
 Use hot water and steep as long as it takes to cool off.
 Strain herbs out and transfer tea to a squirt bottle to make application easier.

-- If using a tea, squirt onto scalp and hair, repeating until tea is gone.
-Twist hair, secure on top of head, and cover with a damp towel or shower cap.
-If using a paste, apply the paste to the roots and cover with a damp towel or shower cap.
+- If using a tea, squirt onto scalp and hair, repeating until the tea is gone.
+Twist hair, secure on top of your head and cover with a damp towel or shower cap.
+If using a paste, apply the homemade hair dye paste to the roots and cover with a damp towel or shower cap.

 - If possible, dry your hair in the sun.
 It will give it more natural highlights.